A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 Postcards for sale

-Our HERitage has now also printed several portraits of powerful women and other special features on postcards!
+Our HERitage has printed several portraits of powerful women and other special features on postcards!
 These five cards feature various images, including one of Louisa Helena Gerardina Denswil, an indigenous midwife who grew up on the Osembo plantation in Suriname.
 In 1970, she received recognition from Queen Juliana for her contribution/fight for better maternity care for women of color/Black women in Suriname.

 Lees meer »